Philip314/Hangman/README.md

 # Hangman

-A simple hangman game implemented in C#.
+A simple hangman game played on the command line implemented in C#.

+The game takes in words from a file and the user have to guess the word by inputting letters.